DNKonanov/GCB/README.md

 `python3 dump_script.py`

+This command creates memory dump for each available graph object in `data` if such dump don't exists and add all real genomes names.

-The last step is adding of real genomes names to database (optional).
-There is `strains_decode.txt` file in GCB_package folder, which contain all existing RefSeq genomes codes.
+Note, there is `strains_decode.txt` file in GCB_package folder, which contain all existing RefSeq genomes codes (December 2018).
-Type in terminal `python3 add_names.py` and all available names will be added to db automatically.
 If some your genomes codes is not in `starins_decode.txt`, you can add them to this file or set values in db manually (table "genomes_table", column "genomes_name").
 By default their names are set as 'none'.

 So, if you update GCB_service web-page, you will see new organism in organisms list.